VibeCoder01/ConsentFormFetcher/README.md

     -   Review all fields for accuracy.
 You can edit any pre-filled information directly on this screen.
     -   When you are satisfied, click the **"Submit & Open PDF"** button.
 The application will then either open the PDF in a new browser tab or download it, depending on the "PDF Handling" setting on the Configuration page.
 -   **If "Preview PDF fields before generating" is OFF**:
-    -   When you click a form, the application will immediately generate the filled PDF and either open it in a new tab or download it, skipping the preview step.
+    -   When you click a form, the application will immediately generate the filled PDF of the correct, selected form and either open it in a new tab or download it, skipping the preview step.
 The downloaded file will be named using the format `[patient_identifier]_[form_title]_filled.pdf`.

 ### 6. Submitting the Signed Form